cmac-duke/s-1lab-website/README.md

 This creates a new folder within the content/authors/ subdirectory.
 And within that new folder it has created two files: an "_index.md" file and an "avatar.jpg" file.
 First, let's modify the markdown file to display the new author on the website.

 <blockquote>
   You can refer to mine (authors/David-Rambo/) as an example.
-You'll see that I've replaced my organization "- name:", which for most of you is "Duke University" with my own text.
+You'll see that I've replaced my organization "- name:", which for most of you is "Duke University", with my own text.
 The Academic theme is set to provide some simple icons for various websites like GitHub and Twitter.
 </blockquote>

 Open the newly created "_index.md" file and make sure that the display name on line 2 is correct.
 After that, scroll down and adjust any of the interests, courses, or other info that come with the template.
 For anything you do not want to include, simply add a hash (#) at the beginning of those lines.
 Most importantly, at the bottom you will find a list of user groups.
 All of the options are listed in content/home/people.md.
 Apply the correct user group (e.g. "- Graduate Students").
 After saving, you should see the new name and its avatar.jpg displayed on the home page.